 The risk of substantial environmental costs and liabilities is inherent in terminal and pipeline operations and we may incur substantial environmental costs and liabilities.
-Our operations and activities are subject to significant federal, state and local laws and regulations relating to the protection of the environment.
-These include, for example, (i) the federal Clean Air Act and comparable state laws and regulations that impose obligations related to air emissions, (ii) the federal Clean Water Act and analogous state laws, which regulate discharge of wastewater and storm water run-off from our facilities to state and federal waters, (iii) the Oil Pollution Act of 1990 which requires detailed spill response plans and other requirements intended to minimize oil spills, (iv) the federal Resource Conservation and Recovery Act, or RCRA, and comparable state laws that impose requirements for the handling and discharge of solid and hazardous waste from our facilities, and (v) the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, or CERCLA, also known as the "Superfund" law, and comparable state laws that regulate the cleanup of hazardous substances that may have been released at properties currently or previously owned or operated by us or locations to which we may have sent hazardous substances for disposal.
+Our operations and activities are subject to significant federal, state and local laws and regulations relating to the protection of the environment, and the possibility exists that new, stricter laws, regulations or enforcement policies could significantly increase our compliance costs and the cost of any remediation that may become necessary, some of which may be material.
 Various governmental authorities, including the U.S. Environmental Protection Agency, have the power to enforce compliance with these regulations and the permits issued under them, and violators are subject to administrative, civil and criminal penalties, including civil fines, injunctions or both.
-Joint and several strict liability may be incurred without regard to fault, or the legality of the original conduct, under CERCLA, RCRA and the analogous state laws for the remediation of contaminated areas.
-Private parties, including the owners of properties located near our terminal facilities or through which our pipeline system passes, also may have the right to pursue legal actions
+Joint and several strict liability may be incurred without regard to fault, or the legality of the original conduct, under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, the Resource Conservation and Recovery Act and the analogous state laws for the remediation of contaminated areas.
+Private parties, including the owners of properties located near our terminal facilities or through which our pipeline system passes, also may have the right to pursue legal actions to enforce compliance, as well as seek damages for non-compliance with environmental laws and regulations or for personal injury or property damage.

 We currently own, operate, or lease numerous properties and facilities that for many years have been used for industrial activities, including refined product terminaling operations.
 Owners, tenants or users of these properties may have disposed of or released hydrocarbons or solid wastes on or under them.
 Additionally, some sites we operate are located near current or former terminal operations.
 There is a risk that contamination has migrated from those sites to ours.
 Increasingly strict environmental laws, regulations and enforcement policies and claims for damages and other similar developments could result in substantial costs and liabilities, and our ability to make distributions to our unitholders could suffer as a result.
+Please read "Business-Environmental matters" beginning on page 86 for more information.